Workshopshed/UpcyclingDesignChallenge/README.md

 * Knockout - To bind the data to the controls on the page

-* Socket.IO - To communicate with the
+* Socket.IO - To communicate with the server

-Note that the menus don't do anything either.
+* Paho.MQTT - MQTT client